whitehaven/wild-harp-build/README.md

 - [x] model and build replacement motor mount, posted to [Printables](https://www.printables.com/model/1001244-atomrc-dolphin-motor-mount-with-adapter)
 - [x] added script to remove readonly fields from Ardupilot param dumps to reduce errors with manual removal

+### 2024-09-18 - **Training Wheels Off**

+Bench tested failsafes - it circles at first (to re-establish radio contact by reorienting antennas), and then goes into Return to Loiter (`RTL`).
+This works as intended.
+(Apparently it was already set correctly, no changes were made, but I feel a little better about pushing distance a bit more.)

+I think the weak link at this point is FPV antennas - the stock ones are known to be subpar and can be cheaply imporved to better "lollipop"-style ones.

+#### Flight Goals

+- [ ] establish maximum continuous speed in level flight
+- [ ] establish most efficient cruise speed (will require several straight and level runs at different speeds)

+#### Tasks completed

+- [x] Bench testing of short and long radio failsafe completed, working
+- [x] reconfigured OSD to show real current draw and cell voltage

 ---

 ## Open Tasks